 How Long It Takes to Get an H-1B Visa Petition Approved

-How to monitor your progress toward H-1B visa petition approval for purposes of obtaining an H-1B visa as a temporary specialty worker in the United States.
+How to monitor your progress toward H-1B visa petition approval for purposes of obtaining a visa as a temporary specialty worker in the United States.

-Once an employer has gone through the various preliminary steps and then filed an H-1B case petition (on Form I-129), the processing is in the hands of U.S. Citizenship and Immigration Services (USCIS).
-Some applicants have been known to receive approval in as few as 30 days, others wait much longer.
+Once a U.S. employer has gone through the various preliminary steps and then filed an H-1B case petition (on Form I-129), the decision-making process is in the hands of U.S. Citizenship and Immigration Services (USCIS).
+Some applicants have been known to receive USCIS approval in as few as two weeks, others wait much longer.

-Because of the annual limit on the number of H-1B petitions that can be approved, an employer often must petition six months in advance of the date the employee starts the job.
-That should, in theory, leave plenty of time for USCIS to approve or reject the petition, so that the employee knows whether they can get an H-1B visa or get into H-1B status in the U.S. before the job starts.
+Because of the annual limit on the number of H-1B petitions that can be approved, an employer often must petition six months in advance of the date the employee is to start work.
+That should, in theory, leave plenty of time for USCIS to approve or reject the petition, so that the employee knows whether they can get an H-1B visa or get into H-1B status in the U.S. before the job begins.

 Getting Application Receipt Number From USCIS

-In an H-1B case without premium processing, after your employer has petitioned for your H-1B visa, USCIS will, normally within approximately two weeks, send a receipt notice on Form I-797.
+In an H-1B case without premium processing, after your employer has submitted Form I-129, USCIS will, normally within approximately two weeks, send a receipt notice on Form I-797.
 The receipt notice will contain your name (listed as the beneficiary), your employer's name (listed as the petitioner), and the address of the Service Center that has the petition.

 If your employer retained an attorney, the attorney's name and address will be listed on the receipt notice, as well.
 If your employer filed without an attorney, the receipt notice will list the employer's address.
 (Be sure to review these details for correct information as well as spelling.)

-In the top left-hand corner of the receipt notice is the case receipt number, which confirms the processing of your case as well as allowing you to track the case through USCIS Case Status Online.
-For example, your receipt number might read something like this: EAC-22-096-36548.
-We will explain how to read the number below.
+In the top left-hand corner of the receipt notice is the case receipt number, which confirms the processing of the case as well as allowing you to track it through USCIS Case Status Online.
+For example, your receipt number might read something like this: EAC2209636548.

 Checking Average Processing Time of Cases in Your Category